automata-network/multiprover-avs-operator-setup/holesky/README.md

 vim config/operator.json
 ```

-Below are the configs you **need to provide**:
+Below are the configs that you **need to provide**:

 - **BlsKeyFile**: BLS key generated using EigenLayer CLI, the default path is `~/.eigenlayer/operator_keys/xxx.bls.key.json` , please use absolute path for this configuration.
 - **BlsKeyPassword**: Password of the BLS key.
 - **AttestationLayerEcdsaKey**: The private key (without the 0x prefix) of an externally owned account (EOA) responsible for submitting the TEE attestation, it is **NOT** the operator's ECDSA key.
 Please fund 1 holETH to this EOA.
 For your security, we recommend using this EOA for the sole purpose of submitting attestations.

+Below are the configs that we recommend **not to use the default value if possible**:

+- **ProverURL**: RPC endpoint of the TEE Prover.
+The default value is `https://avs-prover-staging.ata.network` , which is a TEE prover run by Automata Network.
+However, we recommend running your own prover.
+The guide for how to setup the prover can be found [here](../prover/README.md).

+> 💡 We recommend running your own prover, as the TEE prover run by Automata Network will operate in whitelist mode in a future release.
+When whitelist mode is enabled, please contact us to whitelist your operator IP.

 Below are the configs that you can **use the default value**:

-- **ProverURL**: RPC endpoint of the TEE Prover, the default value is `https://avs-prover-staging.ata.network` , which is a TEE prover run by Automata Network.
 - **Simulation**: The default value is `false` .
 In the simulation mode, the operator will not actually process the task.
 - **ETHRpcURL**: Holesky RPC url used to interact with Ethereum Holesky testnet.
 - **AttestationLayerRpcURL**: The RPC url of the network that TEE liveness verifier contract is deployed on, which is the Ethereum Holesky testnet.